lostb1t/replex/README.md

 ## Row style

-You can change the hub style to hero elements by setting the label "REPLEXHERO" on an collection.
+For custom collections you can change the hub style to hero elements by setting the label "REPLEXHERO" on an collection.

+for built in rows you can use the hubidentifier in the `REPLEX_HERO_ROWS` env like so `REPLEX_HERO_ROWS="movies.recent,movie.recentlyadded"`

 Note: hero style elements uses coverart from plex.
 Banner or background is not used.